 - Notice how the person treats other people.
 In particular, notice how much they actually notice other people as real, separate individuals apart from themselves.
 How kindly and appropriately do they treat others?
 To what degree do they notice and respond when other people give them feedback that what they’re doing is inappropriate or unwelcome?

 Certain types of leeches represent other people as basically copies of themselves.
 If someone develops a life-threatening illness at dinner, the leech may get angry at the ill person for disrupting the meal.
-Or they expect everyone else to want to pay attention to them because they want the attention.
+Or because they want attention, they expect everyone else to want to give it to them.

 The more narcissistic the person, the more their life and conversation are all about them: how great they are, how others don’t appreciate them enough, what they feel or need — often with little or no consideration of what other people feel or need.